Yeng Guiao: 2012–13 season

 Guiao once again led the Rain or Shine Elasto Painters to its 2nd straight (2nd overall) finals appearance once again, but lost to the Talk N Text Tropang Texters in a 4-game sweep.

 2013–14 season

-Guiao again led the Rain or Shine Elasto Painters to the finals for the 3rd time (3rd overall), but lost to the San Mig Super Coffee Mixers in 6 games of the Philippine Cup and then again in the Governors Cup for the 4th time (4th overall) in the final game of the series against the same team.
+Guiao again led the Rain or Shine Elasto Painters to the finals for the 3rd time (3rd overall), but lost to the San Mig Super Coffee Mixers in 6 games of the Philippine Cup and then again in the Governors Cup for the 4th time in the final game of the series against the same team.

 2014–15 season

-Guiao would lead Rain or Shine Elasto Painters to the finals of Commissioner's Cup for the 5th time (5th overall), but once again lost in the final game of the series against the Talk N Text Tropang Texters.
+Guiao would lead Rain or Shine Elasto Painters to the finals of Commissioner's Cup for the 5th time, but once again lost in the final game of the series against the Talk N Text Tropang Texters.

 2015–16 season

-Guiao once again lead the Rain or Shine Elasto Painters to the finals for the 6th time (6th overall), this time winning the Commissioners' Cup against the Alaska Aces in 6 games, their 2nd championship in franchise history.
+Guiao once again lead the Rain or Shine Elasto Painters to the finals for the 6th time, this time winning the Commissioners' Cup against the Alaska Aces in 6 games, their 2nd championship in franchise history.